This post is sponsored by fairlife ultra-filtered milk. Thank you so much for supporting the sponsors who help to make Glitter, Inc. possible!

 We’re dessert fiends over here.
 Of course, we are also endlessly trying to keep healthy, and with a new baby in the mix, staying conscious of health and wellness is paramount.
 I want Scarlett growing up enjoying good and healthy food and exercise.
 But milk and cookies; I mean, who can resist?

 I’ve been on an endless hunt for the perfect healthy chocolate chip cookie recipe.
-I wanted a cookie without any butter, oil, eggs, white flour, or refined white sugar … I know, tall order.
+I wanted a healthier chocolate chip cookie without any butter, oil, white flour, or refined white sugar … I know, tall order.
 I miraculously stumbled upon these healthy cookies and I knew I had to try the recipe.
 I loved the addition of oat flour – I love using oat flour in baked goods because it has great flavor and is such a healthy flour substitute – and coconut oil – I just recently started baking with coconut oil, and I’m really enjoying the results.
 The chocolate chips are the only splurge here, and you know, dark chocolate is full of antioxidants, so these babies are actually good for you.
+Right?
+Right?

 The milk was the easy part: meet fairlife ultra-filtered milk. fairlife is real, ultra-filtered milk, only better.
 It has 50% more protein, 30% more calcium, and half the sugar of ordinary milk.
 This milk tastes great, is sold at every major grocery store, and is hubby approved (he’s my biggest milk drinker). fairlife ultra-filtered milk also comes from family-owned farms where animal care and environmental sustainability are top priorities.